HCodeCraft/HannaBear/README.md

 - 👋 Hi, I’m @HannaBear
 - 👀 I’m interested in intuitive design in Front End Software Engineering
 - 🌱 I’m currently learning React through Flatiron Bootcamp
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m not looking to collaborate on anything at the moment.
 - 📫 How to reach me ...